LIVENlab/JW4A_D1_1/README.md

 - The Wind Power technical database (csv)
 - Ecoinvent license

-Before WindTrace is used, the code will fill data gaps in The Wind Power Database.
+Before WindTrace is used, the code will fill data gaps in The Wind Power Database (more details below).

 Preparation to run the code:
 1. In consts_wt.py change the following: